Zipping around Southeast Asia? There’s a good chance you’ll land yourself in the city-state of Singapore.

 And let’s not forget the food!
 Singapore is one of the world’s top food cities.
 In its famous hawker centres, the best Singaporean food awaits.
 For foodies, Singapore will become an instant favourite culinary destination.

 Not sure where to start your Singapore travel plans?
 Plan your trip with this quick & easy Singapore travel guide…

 Looking for other destinations in the region?
 Check out our Southeast Asia Travel Guide!

 When to visit Singapore

-While weather in Southeast Asian countries can get needlessly complicated thanks to varying climatic regions, the compact nature of Singapore simplifies things just a little bit.
+Weather in Southeast Asian countries can get complicated thanks to varying climatic regions.
+The compact nature of Singapore simplifies things.
+(A little bit.)

 The only thing that varies much in Singapore during any given month is the amount of rainfall.
-The year is split up into two (not-so) distinct seasons: wet season & dry season.
+The year splits into two (not-so) distinct seasons: wet season & dry season.